Mounika-Bonda/Inventory-Management-Analysis-of-Mint-Classics-/README.md

-# Data Analysis for Mint Classics Company's Inventory Management
+# Analysis of Mint Classics Company's Inventory Management
 Analyzing data to provide business recommendations related to inventory and potentially closing a storage facility is the goal using MySQL.
 Mint Classics Company's primary focus is to improve operational efficiency and boost profitability through these measures.

 # Project Summary